-The Notes have not been approved or disapproved by the U.S. Securities and Exchange Commission (the SEC) or any state securities commission in the United States nor has the SEC or any State securities commission passed upon the accuracy or the adequacy of this Information Memorandum.
-Any representations to the contrary are a criminal offence in the United States.
+The Notes have not been approved or disapproved by the U.S. Securities and Exchange Commission or any other securities commission or other regulatory authority in the United States, nor have the foregoing authorities approved this Information Memorandum or confirmed the accuracy or determined the adequacy of the information contained in this Information Memorandum.
+Any representation to the contrary is unlawful..